-The house space under consideration is restricted to a volume of $V = 4 \text{ m} \cdot 2.8 \text{ m} \cdot 2.5 \text{ m}$.
-Five boundaries are considered to be walls of ferroconcrete and therefore good reflectors for high-frequency signals, as used for mobile communication.
-Hence these walls are simulated by PEC's.
+The house spacing under consideration is restricted to a volume of $V = 4 \text{ m} \times 2.8 \text{ m} \times 2.5 \text{ m}$ .
+Five boundaries are considered to be walls of ferroconcrete and therefore good reflectors for high-frequency signals as used for mobile communication.
+Hence these walls are simulated with PECs.
 The 6th boundary is considered to be a window/door combination and therefore electromagnetically transparent.
-In order to simulate the incidence of electromagnetic waves from radiating antennas far away from the housing, the window/door boundary is simulated as source plane.
+In order to simulate the incidence of electromagnetic waves from radiating antennas far away from the housing, the window/door boundary is simulated as a source plane.
 For calculation, the direction of propagation needs to be taken into account, so the electric field vector of the incident wave is simulated on the source plane by decomposition into components.
-Simulation is performed by setting the components of the electric field strength $E{inc(x)}$ and $E{inc(y)}$ on the source plane according to the electric fieldstrength E{inc} of the incident electromagnetic wave on the window/door combination.
-The time-dependence is taken into account by setting the values of the components of the electric field strength on the source plane sinusoidally.
-Setting of the magnetic component was omitted, as magnetic and electric fields are related by the impedance of free space.
-Impedance-matched simulation of free space along the window/door combination (source plane) is assured by implementing PML's.
-The PML structure numerically absorbs the energy of the electromagnetic wave traveling from the interior of the housing space towards the environment.
-2 Results As shown in Fig. 1a, numerical calculation was performed for an electromagnetic wave with magnetic and electric field vectors H{inc} and E{inc} and direction of propagation k related to the dimensions of the defined Cartesian system.
-Investigation of the electric field strength inside the housing space was based on different angles of incidence within a range of $5^{\circ} \le \alpha \le 85^{\circ}$ in steps of $\alpha{step} = 5^{\circ}$.
-For each angle of incidence a calculation was performed, until a steady state of the electric field inside the housing space could be observed.
+Simulation is performed by setting the components of the electric field strength $E{inc(z)}$ and $E{inc(y)}$ on the source plane according to the electric field strength $E{inc}$ of the incident electromagnetic wave on the window/door combination.
+Time dependence is taken into account by setting the values of the components of the electric field strength on the source plane sinusoidally.
+The setting of the magnetic component was omitted, as magnetic and electric fields are related by the impedance of free space.
+Impedance matched simulation of the free space along the window/door combination (source plane) is assured by implementing PMLs.
+The PML structure numerically absorbs the energy of the electromagnetic wave traveling from the interior of the house spacing towards the environment.
+2 Results As shown in Fig. 1a, numerical calculation was performed for an electromagnetic wave with magnetic and electric field vectors $H{inc}$ and $E{inc}$ and direction of propagation k related to the dimensions of the defined Cartesian system.
+Investigation of electric field strength inside the house-spacing was based on different angles of incidence within the range of $5^{\circ} \le \alpha \le 85^{\circ}$ in steps of $\alpha{\text{step}} = 5^{\circ}$ .
+For each angle of incidence, the calculation was performed until a steady state of the electric field inside the housing space could be observed.
 Data analysis was restricted to the last time inverval in a steady state.
-The last time interval was divided into 10 time-points with equal time spacing.
+The last time interval was divided into 10 time points with equal time-spacing.
 Fixing the angle of incidence of the propagating electromagnetic wave, the maximum absolute value of the electric field strength $E{\rm max}$ was detected within the housing space and within the chosen time points for steady state.
-In addition $E{\rm max}$ © Czech Technical University Publishing House http://ctn.cvut.cz/ap/ was referred to the amplitude of the incident electric field strength $E{\rm inc}$.
+In addition $E{\rm max}$ was referred to the amplitude of the incident electric field strength $E{inc}$ .